welldonestudio/welldonestudio.github.io/docs/add-chain/Ethereum.md

 ## Example

-The following is the example that the addition of a EVM-compatible Ubiq testnet.
+The following is an example that the addition of an EVM-compatible Ubiq testnet.
-Click the 'Add Chain' button.
+Click the `Add Chain` button.
 You must first connect to your wallet using the `dapp:accounts` method before using the `dapp:addChain` method.

 ```jsx live
 function addChain() {